Doris Duke Undergraduate Internship

-Only alumni that were supported by the DDCF during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.
-Other undergraduate alumni interested in research opportunities can apply as resident advisors.
+Only alumni that were stipend eligible during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.

 What Interns Will Do

-Doris Duke Charitable Foundation Undergraduate Interns (DDCF-UIs) will be placed in a research lab under the direction of a mentor(s) for 10 weeks (May 31 – Aug 6, 2021).
+Doris Duke Charitable Foundation Undergraduate Interns (DDCF-UIs) will be placed in a research lab under the direction of a mentor(s) for about 10 weeks.
 They will complete an authentic research project of interest to their mentor and will present their work at the end of the summer similar to Hillman Academy students.
 DDCF-UIs will also receive academic and career development experiences including responsible conduct of research and ethics training and career spotlight talks from a diverse array of professionals.

-Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, you will receive free housing in one of the University dorms.
-(Only in the event of an in person program)
+Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, free housing may be available in one of the University residence halls.

-The application for Doris Duke Undergraduate Interns is now: OPEN
+The application for Doris Duke Undergraduate Interns is: OPEN – APPLY HERE

 If you need more time to apply, please contact the program staff.